School-VB-Projects/spothifi/docs/ROUTES.md

 Current auditor listen a song

-## PATCH /songs/:id/add
+## PATCH /playlists/:id/add
 > **Arguments**
 > - `id` Song ID

-Affect a song to one available playlist
+Affect one or more song.s to one available playlist

+## GET /search
+Search a song among all